 What happens when autoscaling is triggered?

 As previously mentioned, the system scales your resources based on user count.
-The autoscale is triggered as you add or remove users.
+The autoscale is triggered as you add or remove users in Users module or whenever you change the autoscaling settings in the portal.

-Whenever the instance resources need to be updated, you get an alert that the instances will need to reboot to update.
-The system asks you to select when you want the resources reconfigured (servers rebooted).
+Whenever the instance resources need to be updated, you get an alert in the portal that the instances will need to reboot to update.
+The system asks you to select when you want the resources to be reconfigured (servers rebooted).
 You can force the change with "Force update" option or schedule it to a specific day and time.

 In case the resource change includes new session host creation, the system will spin up a new instance and create a task for every application that must be installed on the newly created VM.
 At this moment end user logins are disabled to the new instance.